tapjs/tapjs/docs/advanced/index.md

 object with assertion methods, it reads the process standard input, and parses that as [TAP](/tap-format)-formatted data.

+## t.counts

+This is an object with counters representing the number of pass, fail, todo, skip, and total assertions made by this test and any subtests, primarily for use in reporting.

+Fields:

+- t.counts.total
+- t.counts.pass
+- t.counts.fail
+- t.counts.skip
+- t.counts.todo

+## t.lists

+This is an object with lists of the failed, todo, and skip assertions in this test and any subtests, primarily for use in reporting.

+Fields:

+- t.lists.fail
+- t.lists.todo
+- t.lists.skip

 ## t.stdin()

 Parse standard input as if it was a child test named `/dev/stdin`.